axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-11-008-the-fiat-system-has-been-good.markdown

    <lip>Think of debt, conveniently accumulated in credit cards.
 Buy now and paylater.
 Sure it may take a while but eventually you will pay. <em>And you will!</em> You will be forced to pay because upright citizens always do so.
 And if you are not an upridght citizen you may end uo is some of trouble, one that you brought on yourself.</li>
    <li>Think of transportation. everybody has a car, well almost everybody.
 Then homeless do not, or else they would not be homeless.</li>
    <li>Think of the roads to you job.
 Those are public goods, provided for your taxes, through State and Federal goverments.</li>
-   <lip>Think of your taxes and how they create public goods, like roads and schools, and cities and accumulations of people everywhere, in the cities.</li>
+   <li>Think of your taxes and how they create public goods, like roads and schools, and cities and accumulations of people everywhere, in the cities.</li>
   </ul>
  <p>They are the benefits of the system we have put in place for people&rsquo;s benefits.
 Of course, the people that fall outside of it are due to their goverment and the laws that these goverments enact.
 Look at the shithole countries in Africa.</p>